 Since becoming winners of the Essex Prize Challenge in April 2017, dna has been funded annually by London Borough of Barking and Dagenham to deliver Active Start.

-Initially commissioning specialist dance Louise Klarnett to create an 8-week early years dance programme for 9 schools per year, the on-going programme offers teachers CPD, skills and a resource toolkit offering structured workshop plans and pick & mix style activity ideas to enable continued used in their schools.
+This programme offers teachers professional development, skills and a resource toolkit offering structured workshop plans and pick & mix style activity ideas to enable continued used in their schools.

 We can now offer to provide a blended selection of virtual teaching, online resources and can now also offer in-person workshops to your school and education setting, as well as a PDF resource toolkit pack.